The Handbook of Michigan Boating Laws and Responsibilities

 Table of Contents

-Each person riding on or being towed behind a PWC must wear a U.S. Coast Guard–approved wearable Type I, II, or III PFD.
+Each person riding on or being towed behind a PWC must wear a U.S. Coast Guard–approved wearable Type I, II, or III personal flotation device (PFD).
 Inflatable PFDs may not be used.
 See Personal Flotation Devices for PFDs age restrictions.

-The lanyard of a PWC's ignition safety switch must be attached to the person, clothing, or PFD of the operator.
+The lanyard of a PWC's engine cut-off switch must be attached to the person, clothing, or PFD of the operator.

 - Jump the wake of another vessel unnecessarily close to the other vessel.